microsoft/vscode-essentials/docs/en/07-more-than-code.md

 ### Organization and Notes

-In addition to documentation, Markdown is also very useful for taking notes and organizing.
-The **Dendron** extension allows organizing your notes in a hierarchical knowledge base and linking them to files in your project.
-The tool is also well integrated into VS Code's global search and leverages _quick navigation_ to let you navigate through all your notes.
+In addition to documentation, Markdown is also quite useful for taking notes and organizing.
+The **Dendron** extension allows you to organize your notes in a hierarchical knowledge base and link them to files in your project.
+The tool is also well integrated into VS Code's global search and uses _quick navigation_ to let you navigate through all your notes.
 You can even export your knowledge base to a website, to share with your colleagues.

 When it comes to organizing your daily life, whether for work or personal life, the **Todo Tree** extension is a very handy tool.
 It allows listing the `TODO` and `FIXME` from all your files and displaying them in a dedicated view, with filters and sorting options.
 Gone are the `// TODO: fix this` that accumulate and linger in your files, this extension will allow you to easily find and address them.

-And if, like me, you like organizing your ideas into mind maps, the **Markmap** extension lets you create mind maps simply with Markdown lists, and navigate within them directly in VS Code.
+And if, like me, you like organizing your ideas into mind maps, the **Markmap** extension lets you create mindmaps simply with Markdown lists, and navigate within them directly in VS Code.

 ![Mindmap example with Markmap](./images/markmap.png)